 5. You used to be able to swim around it

 One of the problems with having the Kaaba situated at the bottom of a valley is that when it rains – valleys tend to flood.
-This was not an uncommon occurrence in Mecca and the cause of a lot of trouble before the days of flood control systems and sewage.
+This was not an uncommon occurrence in Makkah and the cause of a lot of trouble before the days of flood control systems and sewage.
 For days on end the Kaaba would be half submerged in water.
 Did that stop Muslims from performing the Tawaf?
 Of course not.
 As the picture below amply shows – Muslims just started swimming around the Kaaba.

 Modern adjustments to the surrounding landscape and flood prevention techniques mean we may never see such sights again.
 Or will we?
 Check out this recent video.